DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   Enable supplementary diagnostic output from the HAL classes

 DIAG_LOOPTIMES
-  Enable calculation and display of average and maximum loop times for the CS’s overall main ‘loop’ function.
+  Enable calculation and display of average and maximum loop times for the CS's overall main 'loop' function.
-  When enabled, the diagnostic is updated every 5 seconds and is sent to the diagnostic output (USB Serial) and to the LCD  line 1 (overwriting the ‘Ready’ message).
+  When enabled, the diagnostic is updated every 5 seconds and is sent to the diagnostic output (USB Serial) and to the LCD  line 1 (overwriting the 'Ready' message).

 IO_NO_HAL
   Removes the bulk of the HAL code.
-The only parts that remain are those that are required to interface to the Arduino’s input and output pins.
+The only parts that remain are those that are required to interface to the Arduino's input and output pins.
 This symbol is automatically defined if the code is being compiled for an Arduino Uno or Arduino Nano target, to reduce the memory footprint.
 In this mode, inputs pull-ups are enabled and inputs are inverted (i.e. 5V=inactive and 0V=active).

 IO_SWITCH_OFF_SERVO
   When a transition between states has completed on a PCA9685 (e.g. a servo movement), the servo motor will be switched off, by disabling the pulses on the pin.
-This reduces power consumption and potential noise (servo buzz) when the servo isn’t moving.
+This reduces power consumption and potential noise (servo buzz) when the servo isn't moving.

 The following symbols may be defined in I2CManager.h or the platformio.ini file to adjust the behaviour of the I2C subsystem.

 I2C_USE_WIRE
-  Direct the I2C Manager to use the ‘Wire’ library instead of the native AVR and 4809 drivers.
-For platforms other than the AVR and 4809, the ‘Wire’ library will be used irrespective of this symbol.
+  Direct the I2C Manager to use the 'Wire' library instead of the native AVR and 4809 drivers.
+For platforms other than the AVR and 4809, the 'Wire' library will be used irrespective of this symbol.
-  The ‘Wire’ library is a blocking driver, i.e. the CS cannot run any useful code while I2C messages are being sent and received.
-The native drivers are non-blocking and are able to perform I2C operations in parallel with other CS code.
+  The 'Wire' library is a blocking driver, i.e. the Command Station cannot run any useful code while I2C messages are being sent and received.
+The native drivers are non-blocking and are able to perform I2C operations in parallel with other Command Station code.

 I2C_USE_INTERRUPTS
-  Configure the I2C Manager’s non-blocking AVR and 4809 drivers to use interrupts to signal completion of an I2C operation (default unless I2C_NO_INTERRUPTS is defined).
+  Configure the I2C Manager's non-blocking AVR and 4809 drivers to use interrupts to signal completion of an I2C operation (default unless I2C_NO_INTERRUPTS is defined).

 I2C_NO_INTERRUPTS
-  Don’t use interrupts to signal completion of an I2C operation.
+  Don't use interrupts to signal completion of an I2C operation.
 The I2C state is instead checked whenever the following functions are called:

   .. code-block:: cpp